Payal Nair

 Payal Nair is an Indian actress who is popularly known for her title role in Meher.
 She made her film debut in Jungle (2000).

 Career

 She is best known for her roles in films like Sorry Bhai!
 (2008) and for television appearances in series such as Do Saheliyaan...
 Kismat Ki Kathputaliyaan (2010), Saat Phere: Saloni Ka Safar (2005) and Chand Chupa Badal Mein (2010).
 In Sorry Bhai (2008), she played the role of "Sandy".
 The movie got critical acclaim and she too started getting offers.

-She's also got to play the double of Meher named Shabana.
+She has played the double of Meher, named Shabana.

 She played a prominent role of "Chanchal", aunt of the lead character "Siddharth Sood" (played by Abhishek Tiwari), in the serial called Chand Chupa Badal Mein (2010).
 She was also seen in the serial called Parrivaar...
 Kartavya Ki Pariksha.